Ælfwynn, wife of Æthelstan Half-King: Life and family

 Ælfwynn was the wife of Æthelstan Half-King, Ealdorman of East Anglia, who was called the Half-King because it was believed that he was so powerful that King Edmund I (r.
 940–946) and his brother King Eadred (r.
 946–955) depended on his advice.
 He was a strong supporter of the monastic reform movement and a close friend of Dunstan, who was one of its leaders and a future Archbishop of Canterbury and saint. Æthelstan married Ælfwynn soon after he became an ealdorman in 932.
 Her parents are not known, but she came from a wealthy Huntingdonshire family.
 The late tenth-century writer Byrhtferth of Ramsay wrote that her son Æthelwine: "had a distinguished lineage on his mother's side.
 In praising her, Archbishop Dunstan said that she and her kindred were blessed."
 She had a brother, Æthelsige, who acted as a surety when estates in Huntingdonshire were sold to Peterborough Abbey.

 Ælfwynn had four sons, Æthelwold, Ælfwold, Æthelsige (his uncle's namesake) and Æthelwine. Æthelwold was appointed an ealdorman for part of his father's territory of East Anglia by Edmund's elder son King Eadwig (r.
 955–959) in 956, perhaps in preparation for Æthelstan's retirement shortly afterwards to become a monk at Glastonbury Abbey.
 In the same year, Æthelwold married Ælfthryth, and after his death in 962 she became the wife of King Edgar the Peaceful (r.
 959–975) and the mother of King Æthelred the Unready (r.
-978–1016). Ælfwold witnessed Edgar's charters as a thegn from 958 to 972. Æflwyn's third son, Æthelsige, also witnessed charters as a thegn from 958.
+978–1016). Ælfwold witnessed Edgar's charters as a thegn from 958 to 972. Ælfwynn's third son, Æthelsige, also witnessed charters as a thegn from 958.
 He was part of Edgar's inner circle, serving as his camerarius (chamberlain) until 963.

 King Edmund's younger son, the future King Edgar, was born around 943 and his mother Ælfgifu died in 944.
 Edgar was sent to be fostered by Ælfwynn, which the Medieval Latin expert Michael Lapidge sees as a "token of her power and influence".
 It enabled Æthelstan's family to strengthen its ties with the royal family.
 Edgar was probably brought up in Huntingdonshire, which was the location of Ælfwynn's estates and later of Æthelwine's home.
 In about 958 Edgar gave Ælfwynn a ten-hide estate at Old Weston in Huntingdonshire as thanks.
 The historian Robin Fleming comments that the ætheling (prince) was profoundly influenced by his upbringing: